placetobeer/documentation/SRS.md

 ### 3.1 Functionality
-Until december the following usecases are planned to be implemented: tbd
+The project includes the following subsystems:

+#### 3.1.1 Account system
+A user can register an account and change the acccount settings.
+On the login the saved credentials will be verified.
+The data is saved in a database.

+#### 3.1.2 Group system
+Each user has the possibilty to create groups.
+The user can then invite already registered users or invite new ones by a generated email.
+The creater receives the owner role for the group.
+Following group roles exists:
+- Owner:
+	The owner has full rights to modify all group settings.
+This includes granting and revoking admin roles and deleting     the group.
+ - Admin:
+    An admin extends the rights of the regular member by being able removing other admins and members from the group.
+  - Member:
+    This is the default role for all newly added users.
+They can modify the group name and invite users.
+Of cousé they   	 can leave the group at any time.

+#### 3.1.3 Rating system:
+Each group member should be able to add locations to the rating list.
+The rating list contains every proposal ready to be rated.
+It is devided into two sublists:
+- The <b>unvisited proposals</b> can be marked with "thumbs-up", "neutral", or "thumbs-down".
+This rating should be based on one's very first impression and indicates the group's attitude towards a proposal.
+- The <b>visited proposals</b> can be rated using a 1 to 5 stars system based on experiences.
+All this information is used to generate two best-of lists which will be displayed on the dashboard.

+The rating workflow starts with the possibility to add a proposal.
+During this process the user can set the name of the proposal, define the kind of activity (bar, restaurant, etc.), the address, and if it has already been visited.
+Furthermore, one can choose to which group or groups the location should be proposed.
+Depending on the selected "visited" status, the location is ordered in the fitting rating sublist.
+After the rating process described above they are moved to the corresponding best-of list.
+The **best-of unvisited proposals** list offers to mark proposals as "already visited".
+If done so, the proposal returns to the **rating list** but will now appear in the **unvisited proposals** list.

+The whole dashboard can be filtered by the activity of the proposal.

+#### 3.1.4 Suggestion generation system
+This system can be used by a group to automatically generate a suggestion depending on the ratings.
+Any member can initialize this process.
+To personalize the results to the groups preferences filters can be used to select specific kinds of activities.
+Moreover it is possible to decide between visited and unvisited proposals.

+#### 3.1.5 Group navigation system
+A user can switch between the groups he or she is a member of.
+The system offers possibilities to accept and decline group invitations and create new groups.

 ### 3.2 Usability
-tbd
+The goal is to make the webapplication as intuitive as possible.
+To achieve this the control over the platform simultates the behavior of common applications.
+The user interface provides known icons and items are placed in an accustomed way.

+The required time for a normal user to get used to all features and get an overview of the offered possibilities should be 15 minutes.
+A group owner may need 10 minutes more to figure out how to handle the group system.

 ### 3.3 Reliability
 The general availability should be at least 95%.
 This can be achieved by start and monitoring scripts:
-- Once a day, ideally when there is the least traffic, the whole application should be restarted.
+- Once a day, ideally when there is the lowest traffic, the whole application should be restarted.
-- If a component crashes, it should also be restarted automatically.
-However, if this happens several times in a row(e.g. 5 times), the restart attempts should be stopped and the systemadmin should be informed (e.g. via email).
+- If a component crashes, the application should also be restarted automatically.
+However, if this happens several times in a row (e.g. 5 times), the restart attempts should be stopped and the system admin should be informed (e.g. via email).
 - In general, all start and restart activities and the general output of the application should be logged.
-This will help the systemadmin to find out more quickly what the problem is in case of a fatal error.
+This will help the system admin to find out more quickly what the problem is in case of a fatal error.

-Since the frontend, backend and database are all expected to run on the same system, communication problems between the systems are eliminated.
+Since the frontend, backend and database are all expected to run on the same system, communication problems between the systems must be eliminated.

 ### 3.4 Performance
 The response time should be kept as short as possible.
 It is not yet possible to give exact details, the application should still approach the average 3.5 ms. However, since all components run on the same virtual machine (VM), the latencies between the systems can be estimated to be close to zero.